mvolkmann/blog/src/smalltalk/30-development-environment.md

 It seems the only way to recover the changes is to follow the steps above using a "File List".

+WARNING: If a class definition in a fileIn specifies a superclass that does not exist in the image, it will silently be changed to `ProtoObject` and almost certain break usages of that class.

 ## File List

 To view local files and operate on them,